gagliardetto/lgtm-cli/README.md

 ---

 # -F means create list if not exists, follow projects if not followed
-lgtm list-add "test-list" kubernetes github/codeql-go \
+lgtm-cli list-add "test-list" kubernetes github/codeql-go \
 	-f=projects.txt \
 	-F

 # delete a list (no project will be unfollowed)
-lgtm delete-list "test-list"
+lgtm-cli delete-list "test-list"